This topic describes the instance editions and billing methods of Message Queue for RabbitMQ to help you purchase instances based on your needs.

 - Peak TPS (Peak TPS = Message sending TPS + Message consumption TPS)

 Delayed messages are featured messages in Message Queue for RabbitMQ.
-The number of API calls to send and subscribe to delayed messages is counted as five times that of normal messages.
+The number of API requests to send and subscribe to delayed messages is counted as five times that of API requests to send and subscribe to normal messages.

-For example, when you send a delayed message once and subscribe to it once, you are billed for 10 API calls.
-This is calculated in the following formula: 5 + 5 = 10.
+For example, you publish a delayed message once and subscribe to it once.
+The number of API requests billed is 10 based on the formula: 1 × 5 + 1 × 5 = 10.

 - Number of queues